 You can then preview your email, send a test email or simply save your template.

 Mosaico is a basic free responsive email editor tool that works well for people who need a quick fix.
 But there are more interesting options in this list if you are seriously doing email marketing.

-“Beautiful emails easy”
+“Beautiful emails, made easy”

 Topol’s main features include:

 Importing your custom HTML to the email editor

 Re‑usable custom blocks

 Drag and drop email template and image editor